-Status of Prior Year's Control Deficiencies and Noncompliance Issues lifton Larson Allen LLP
+Status of Prior Year's Control Deficiencies and Noncompliance Issues

 We have reviewed the status of NARA's corrective actions with respect to the recommendations included in the prior year's Independent Auditors' Report, dated November 8, 2021.
 The status of prior year recommendations is presented in Exhibit C.